 Unemployment insurance is a policy that protects your income for a set amount of time after you lose your job.
 It supplements the government’s unemployment benefits, helping jobless workers retain their full salary.
 You can receive unemployment insurance either through your employer, the state government or a private policy.

-However, this policy does not pay out for resigning from your job, getting fired for poor performance or starting your own business.
-Private individual policies aren’t as common in the United States as in European countries.
+However, this policy doesn’t pay out for resigning from your job, getting fired for poor performance or starting your own business.
+Private individual policies aren’t as common in the US as in European countries.
 Unemployment insurance may also be called supplemental unemployment insurance, job loss insurance, job insurance, layoff insurance or supplemental unemployment benefits.

 Unemployment coverage provides an ongoing contribution of an individual’s regular income, usually for around three months.
 Private policies fill in the gaps of a person’s income after the state’s unemployment insurance pays out.
 What to expect for employer or individual policies: